Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 (add-hook 'after-save-hook 'cam/preview-markdown)

-for symbols that name functions for a
+But function is preferred over quote for symbols that name functions for a

 couple of reasons: it’s clearer and more explicit, and the compiler is better

-able to optimize function
+able to optimize function forms.

 Final Thoughts